Leaders in Online and Professional Continuing Education

 Description

-What are the characteristics that produce success among professional, continuing, and online leaders?
+What are the characteristics that produce success among online and professional continuing education leaders?
 Effective leaders develop evolving strategies, negotiate often treacherous political mazes, oversee a variety of contributors in their organization, and constantly seek evidence for action -- all in the pursuit of integrity and success.
 This course focuses on the key elements of leadership -- responsibly managing people, data, and ideas.

 Topics Covered